Compare Azure Government and global Azure

 What will customers be charged for Azure Security Center in Azure Government?
-The standard tier of Azure Security Center is free for the first 30 days.
-Should you choose to continue to use public preview or generally available standard features beyond 30 days, we automatically start to charge for the service.
+Azure Security Center's integrated cloud workload protection platform (CWPP), Azure Defender, brings advanced, intelligent, protection of your Azure and hybrid resources and workloads.
+Azure Defender is free for the first 30 days.
+Should you choose to continue to use public preview or generally available features of Azure Defender beyond 30 days, we automatically start to charge for the service.

 Is Azure Security Center available for DoD customers?
-Azure Security Center is deployed on Azure Government regions but not DoD regions.
+Azure Security Center is deployed in Azure Government regions but not in Azure Government for DoD regions.
 Azure resources created in DoD regions can still utilize Security Center capabilities.
 However, using it will result in Security Center collected data being moved out from DoD regions and stored in Azure Government regions.
 By default, all Security Center features which collect and store data are disabled for resources hosted in DoD regions.
 The type of data collected and stored varies depending on the selected feature.
-Customers who want to enable Azure Security Center features for DoD resources are recommended to consider data residency before doing so.
+Customers who want to enable Azure Security Center features for DoD resources are advised to consider data separation and protection requirements before doing so.

 This section outlines variations and considerations when using Storage services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.